colorfulfool/split-split/README.md

 # Split-Split

-Split-Split is an **tiny A/B testing framework**.
+Split-Split is a **tiny A/B testing framework**.
 It relies on Ahoy for visitor tracking.

 ## Usage